cdl-geneseo/geneseo-dictionary/G/Gains.md

 # Gains

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gains

 Created by  Mia Donaldson on May 17, 2022

 n.  a health regimen involving heavy food consumption and frequently working out in order to gain muscle mass.  &quot;I'm going to the gym later, I've gotta work on my gains.&quot;Based on survey results, 53% of students could define the word; 18% of students believe the word is specific to Geneseo.
 M. Donaldson, 2022